 We originally said that we eat "Sunday Dinner" every day, but for many people this means lots of meat and potatoes.
-This meal consists of fish, meat, beans, eggs or cheese (and sometimes a combination) and 3 or more vegetables.
-When we reverted to 24-hour days in May 2005 and were consuming 3 meals, the sizes of this one decreased noticeably from many of the portions shown below which were photographed previously.
-This was because otherwise we found that we were not hungry for a 3rd meal with its accompanying set of supplements/chemicals.
-However, since January 2006 with our change to 2 meals daily, and this one 7 to 9 hours after breakfast, the serving sizes shown are pretty accurate.
+The "main/dinner course" for us consists of fish, meat, beans, eggs or cheese (and sometimes a combination) and 3 or more vegetables.
+When we reverted to 24-hour days in May 2005 and were consuming 3 meals, the sizes of our dinners decreased noticeably from many of the portions shown below which were photographed previous to that time.
+This decrease was made because otherwise we found that we were not hungry for a 3rd meal with its accompanying set of supplements/chemicals.
+However, in January 2006 with our change to 2 meals daily, and the dinner 7 to 9 hours after breakfast, the serving sizes shown became pretty accurate.
+With our current practice of eating only 2 days in every 3 - and earlier with only 1 meal daily - some of the portion sizes shown in the photographs are actually smaller than what we consume in this course of our extended meal.

 Typical meals: